 The Jewelry Designer Who Made All of Kendrick Lamar’s DAMN.
 Pieces

 Kendrick Lamar has been at the forefront of the music industry this year (and, honestly, every year since his Overly Dedicated album came out in 2010).
-His latest album, DAMN., has been wildly successful and if you’ve paid close attention to the artist, you’ll have noticed that throughout his DAMN. tour, his new music videos, and even a few NBA commercial appearances, Lamar has been donning some heavy silver hardware, whether it be around his neck or on his wrists.
+DAMN. was wildly successful, and if you’ve paid close attention to the artist, you’ll have noticed that throughout his DAMN. tour, his new music videos, and even a few NBA commercial appearances, Lamar has been donning some heavy silver hardware, whether it be around his neck or on his wrists.
 That jewelry comes from the skilled hands of Martine Ali, a designer who both lives and works out of Greenpoint, Brooklyn.

-It took Ali a few years to gain traction (doesn’t it always?), but in August of 2014 her jewelry found its way to the cover of Teen Vogue on the wrists of singer Kesha.
+It took Ali a few years to gain traction (doesn’t it always?), but in August of 2014, her jewelry found its way to the cover of Teen Vogue on the wrists of singer Kesha.
 Following that, Lady Gaga wore one of her pieces in May 2016, and Opening Ceremony began to stock her collections.
-Since then, Kith and Assembly NY & L.A. have been added to Ali’s stockists and a wide range of stylish people have been sporting her designs—Diane Kruger, Georgia Fowler, and Aleali May included.
+Since then, Kith, Assembly NY & L.A., Vos Paris, and Monkey Time have been added to Ali’s stockists, and a wide range of stylish people have been sporting her designs—Diane Kruger, Georgia Fowler, and Aleali May included.
 The cool thing about Kruger?
 She bought her piece from Opening Ceremony herself.
 “I try and keep in touch with some of the salespeople [at the stores],” Ali recalls.
 “I [was told that] Diane Kruger came in and bought [a necklace] from Opening Ceremony and then wore it to Cannes with a ball gown.”

 While Ali considers herself insanely lucky for all of the good fortune she’s experienced (thanks to all of her hard work), she does still have one celebrity that she would go crazy to see in her jewelry: “I can’t wait until Rihanna is covered in chains and, like, twerking trying to get out of it [laughs].
 She’s the ultimate,” she gushes.
 Well, you can consider our fingers crossed that soon we’ll see Miss Fenty in silver Martine Ali hardware.
 Ali, if you’re reading this, do us a favor and allow us to be the first ones to know?